 - Set it at 385F for 40 seconds.

-- Layer your project putting Teflon protective sheets in between the EasyPress mat and your blanket and also above your pieces, before putting your EasyPress down.
+- Layer your project putting Teflon protective sheets (or butcher paper) in between the EasyPress mat and your blanket and also above your pieces, before putting your EasyPress down.

 - I used the Teflon sheet as a reference for the area that I could cover.